Know Hyperledger Fabric? Then moving to Sawtooth is easy

 However in the Sawtooth architecture, there are validators which take care of validating the transactions in the network as well as distributing the transaction to other peers.

-The State Store
+The State Store#the-state-store

 Each framework handles maintaining the state of the blockchain network in its own way.